awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.mysql80-upgrade-procedure.md

 ```

 **Tip**
  To summarize all of those errors and display the associated object and description fields, you can run the command `grep -A 2 '"level": "Error"'` on the contents of the `upgrade-prechecks.log` file\.
-Doing so displays each error line and the two lines after it, which contain the name of the corresponding database object and guidance about how to correct the problem\.
+Doing so displays each error line and the two lines after it\.
+These contain the name of the corresponding database object and guidance about how to correct the problem\.

 ```
 $ cat upgrade-prechecks.log | grep -A 2 '"level": "Error"'